hherzl/CatFactory.EntityFrameworkCore/README.md

 ### Database Type Map

-One of things I don't like to get equivalent between SQL data type for CLR is use magic strings, after of review the more "fancy" way to resolve a type equivalence is to have a class that allows to know the equivalence between SQL data type and CLR type.
+One of things I don't like to get equivalent between *SQL Server* data type for CLR is use magic strings, after of review the more "fancy" way to resolve a type equivalence is to have a class that allows to know the equivalence between *SQL Server* data type and CLR type.

 This concept was created from this matrix: [`SQL Server Data Type Mappings`](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql-server-data-type-mappings).

-Using this matrix as reference, now CatFactory has a class named DatabaseTypeMap.
-Database class contains a property with all mappings named DatebaseTypeMaps, so this property is filled by Import feature for SQL Server package.
+Using this matrix as reference, now **CatFactory** has a class named DatabaseTypeMap.
+Database class contains a property with all mappings named DatebaseTypeMaps, so this property is filled by Import feature for *SQL Server* package.

 ```csharp
 public class DatabaseTypeMap